-We want to display some museums, each have a name, a postal address, maybe one or several director, a geographical position (latitude and longitude) and are in a city.
+We want to manage museums.
+Each museum has a name, a postal address, maybe one or several director, a geographical position (latitude and longitude) and are in a city.
 Some of these concepts will be classes, others attributes.

-Thus, we will write the following code in our tuto/cubicweb\tuto/schema.py file:
+Let's write the following code in the cubicweb-tutorial/cubicweb\tutorial/schema.py file:

+'''

-''' from yams.buildobjs import EntityType, String, Float, RelationDefinition, Int
+from yams.buildobjs import EntityType, String, Float, RelationDefinition, Int

 class Museum(EntityType):

 name = String()

 latitude = Float()

 longitude = Float()

 postal_address = String()

 class City(EntityType):

 name = String()

 zip_code = Int()

-'''

-'''

 class Person(EntityType):

 name = String()

 email = String()

 class is_in(RelationDefinition):

 subject = 'Museum'

 object = 'City'

 cardinality = '1'

 class director(RelationDefinition):

 subject = 'Museum'

 object = 'Person'

 cardinality = ''

 '''

-The first step is the import from the yams package necessary classes to build the schema.
+The first line imports from the yams package the classes necessary to define the data model of our application.